silx-kit/silx/doc/source/Tutorials/fit.rst

           "a=%f, b=%f, c=%f, d=%f, e=%f" % (a, b, c, d, e))

-The result is the same as in our weighted :func:`leastsq` example, as expected::
+The result is the same as in the weighted :func:`leastsq` example, as expected::

     Fit took 6 iterations